Explanation and Use of Uncertainty Quantified by Bayesian Neural Network Classifiers for Breast Histopathology Images: Conclusions

 In this study, we have quantified the uncertainty in the classification of histopathological images through Bayesian--CNN and compared its performance against the state-of-the-art.
 We have explained the uncertainty and utilized the uncertainty to improve the performance.
 To conclude this study, we summarize its main findings.

 Firstly, we have shown that Bayesian--CNN performs better than the state-of-the-art transfer learning CNN on all performance metrics and provides uncertainties in classifying breast histopathological images.
-Bayesian--CNN improves the test accuracy by 1.2\% and reduces the false negative and false positive by 11\% and 7.7\% respectively as compare to TL-CNN.
+Bayesian--CNN improves the test accuracy by 1.2\% and reduces the false negative and false positive by 11\% and 7.7\% respectively as compare to TL-CNN, despite having only 1.86 million parameters as compared to 134.33 million for TL-CNN.

 Secondly, we explained the uncertainties in the test data by projecting them into a low-dimensional space.
 This low-dimensional projection enables visual interpretation of the data.
-The data structure in the low dimensional feature space reveals that images with high uncertainty are not separable whereas the images with low uncertainty are separable.
+The data structure in the low dimensional feature space reveals that images with high uncertainty are not separable whereas the images with low uncertainty are clearly separable.

-Thirdly, using different uncertainty thresholds, we demonstrate that the accuracy of Bayesian networks can be significantly improved on a larger fraction of test data (6\% improvement on 77\% test data).
+Thirdly, using different uncertainty thresholds, we demonstrate that the accuracy of Bayesian networks can be significantly improved on a large fraction of test data (6\% improvement on 77\% test data).

 Fourthly, we have proposed a novel stochastic--adaptive activation enabled Bayesian--CNN and call it modified Bayesian--CNN.
 In the proposed model we introduce a probabilistic learnable activation function that adapts to the training data to improve predictive capabilities.
 We have shown that the modified Bayesian-CNN performs slightly better than the Bayesian--CNN in all performance metrics.
 Especially it can reduce the false negative and false positive predictions by 3\% as compared to Bayesian--CNN.